Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Methods

 \subsubsection{Idealized Mock Data}

-To characterize the performance of our nonparametric approach, we first create a set of idealized mock data for both the velocity and intensity fields.
+To characterize the performance of the MIRoRS method, we first create a set of idealized mock data for both the velocity and intensity fields.
 The intensity field is described by an exponentially decaying profile,

 where $r$ is the radial coordinate in the source plane, $r_{80}$ is the radius enclosing 80\% of the light, $i$ is the inclination angle, and $I_0$ gives the central intensity.
 The factor of $2.99$ is required to enforce the $r_{80}$ condition.